Topological analysis of the complex SSH model using the quantum geometric tensor: Results

-The numerical calculation of the Berry phase is shown in Fig.~\ref{Berry}.
-Numerical noise aside, it can be observed clearly that there are two topological phases, being inside and outside the circle.
+The numerical calculation of the Berry phase is shown in Fig.~\ref{Berry}(a).
+It can be observed clearly that there are two topological phases, being inside and outside the circle.
 It supports our conclusion that $|v| = |w|$ is the phase transition point.
 When $|v| > |w|$, the complex SSH model is topological trivial with Berry phase value 0.
-On the other hand, when $|v| < |w|$, the complex SSH model possesses and edge state and is therefore topological non-trivial, with a non-zero Berry phase, 1.
+On the other hand, when $|v| < |w|$, the complex SSH model possesses an edge state and is therefore topological non-trivial, with a non-zero Berry phase, 1.\\

+The numerical results for the calculation of the winding number is shown in Fig.~\ref{Berry}(b).
+The detected winding numbers are 0 and 2 (because the circle winds around twice), and they need to be divided by 2 according to Eqn.~(\ref{winding_form}).
+The behaviour of the trace of $\phi(k)$ is shown in Fig.~\ref{winding_fig}, where \ref{winding_fig}(a), \ref{winding_fig}(b), and \ref{winding_fig}(c) shows the trace in the topologically non-trivial region, the topological phase transition point and the topologically trivial region, respectively.